hydrology-tep/documentation/source/quick-start-manual/qsm4.rst

 Join a Community
 ~~~~~~~~~~~~~~~~

 1. Access the HTEP Community Portal.
 Click on View Communities in the HTEP Community Portal to access an overview of existing and available communities as shown in Figure 1.
-Please consult Quick Start Manual 2 if you cannot access the HTEP Communities webpage.
+Please consult :doc:`Quick Start Manual 2 <qsm2>` if you cannot access the HTEP Communities webpage.

 .. figure:: includes/qsm4-f1.png
 	:align: center